National Rural Mental Health Forum

 The Forum drives change to enable rural people to be open about their mental health.
 It creates a solid evidence base for what works to improve people’s lives and develops a programme to influence policy makers to channel resources in ways that bring positive change through a network of rural organisations across Scotland.

 It’s everyone’s business to tackle mental health.
-This is why the Forum features as an action point in Scottish Government’s Mental Health Strategy (2017 – 2027).
+This is why the Forum features in the Scottish Government’s Mental Health and Wellbeing Strategy.

 The Forum delivers regular seminars in partnership with guest speakers from organisations part of the network to speak about key topics and issues related to mental health and wellbeing in rural Scotland.